6th Foreign Infantry Regiment

 • Artillery Group – Major Ribérolles

-The sad campaign lasted five weeks, until mid-July.
-The British troops advanced into Lebanon from British Palestine (now Israel), along the coast, towards Beirut, the capital, and through the Mount Lebanon range, to Syria’s Damascus.
-They were supported by Britain’s warships, bombarding day and night the French defenders positioned along the coast, including legionnaires.
-Another wave of British troops came from Iraq, and advanced through Deir ez-Zor to Palmyra and Aleppo.
+The Syria–Lebanon campaign lasted five weeks, until mid-July.
+The British troops invaded Lebanon from British Palestine (now Israel).
+They advanced along the coast, toward the capital of Beirut and through the Mount Lebanon range, to Syria’s Damascus.
+They were supported by British warships that, day and night, shelled the French defenders’ positions along the coast, including those that the legionnaires occupied.
+Another wave of British troops came from Iraq and advanced through Deir ez-Zor to Palmyra and Aleppo.

-Nevertheless, the 6e REI legionnaires were eventually overrun and suffered heavy casualties.
-On July 14, the Armistice of Saint Jean d’Acre (Convention of Acre) was signed between France and Britain.
-The campaign was over and the defeated French had to withdraw from the Levant.
+However, the 6e REI legionnaires were eventually overrun and suffered heavy casualties.
+On July 14, Britain and France signed the Armistice of Saint Jean d’Acre (Convention of Acre).
+The French would withdraw from the Levant.

-During the campaign, almost 250 legionnaires of the 6e REI were killed.
-Another 600 legionnaires were badly wounded.
+In the conflict, almost 250 legionnaires of the 6e REI were killed.
+Another 600 were badly wounded.

-Among the officers who had participated with the 6e REI in the Syria-Lebanon campaign and who would return to France (after having refused to join the Free French of De Gaulle), there were Captain Segrétain (future head of 1er BEP, killed in Indochina in 1950), Lieutenant Jeanpierre (his deputy in the 1er BEP and future commander of the 1er REP, killed in Algeria in 1958), Captain Jacquot (who led the 3e REI in 1950-1951 and the 2e REI in 1953-1956), Captain Laimay (head of the 3e REI in Indochina in 1951-1953), Captain Andolenko (commander of the 5e REI in 1956-1958), Lieutenant Favreau (head of the 5e REI in 1958-1960), Lieutenant Bloch (head of the 2e BEP in Indochina in 1952-1953) or Lieutenant Liesenfelt (commander of the 2e BEP in Indochina in 1953-1954; he jumped with his unit over Dien Bien Phu).
+Among the 6e REI officers who participated in the Syria-Lebanon campaign and returned to France, after refusing the offer to join the Free French of De Gaulle, were Captain Segrétain (future head of the 1er BEP, killed in Indochina in 1950), Lieutenant Jeanpierre (his deputy in the 1er BEP and future commander of the 1er REP, killed in Algeria in 1958), Captain Jacquot (who led the 3e REI in Indochina from 1950-1951 and the 2e REI from 1953-1956), Captain Laimay (head of the 3e REI in Indochina from 1951-1953, and then deputy head of the Legion), Captain Andolenko (commander of the 5e REI from 1956-1958), Lieutenant Favreau (who took over the 5e REI from 1958-1960), Lieutenant Bloch (head of the 2e BEP in Indochina from 1952-1953), and Lieutenant Liesenfelt (who led the 2e BEP in from 1953-1954).

 6e REI - 6 REI - Foreign Legion - 1941 - Poste Weygand - Palmyra - Levant

-Poste Weygand in Palmyra in August 1941, occupied by British troops.
-In mid-1941, the 6e REI barracks housed the 15th Company, 4th Battalion.
-Being heavily outnumbered, the company defended the city and their post for two weeks, under continuous attacks conducted by hundreds of British infantry troops, supported by British artillery and aircraft.
-The post was named after General Maxime Weygand, a well-known French officer who had to replace disastrous General Gamelin in late May 1940, as the head of the French military.
-In the 1920s and in 1939-40, he was commander-in-chef of the French forces in the Levant.
+Weygand Post in Palmyra occupied by British troops, August 1941.
+In mid-1941, the 6e REI barracks housed the 15th Company 4th Battalion.
+The company, defending the city, was fighting off British attacks for almost two weeks despite the enemy’s numerical superiority.
+The post was named in honor of General Maxime Weygand, a famous French officer.
+In the 1920s and from 1939 to 1940, he was commander-in-chef of the French forces in the Levant.
 His son Jacques served with the Foreign Legion’s 1er REC in Morocco during the 1920s and 1930s.

 6e REI - 6 REI - Foreign Legion - 1941 - Antoura - Collège Saint Joseph - Lebanon - Colonel Barre

-The 6e REI’s ceremony to pay homage to their killed comrades, August 1941.
+The 6e REI pays tribute to fallen legionnaires, August 1941.
 The mass took place inside the Collège Saint Joseph in Antoura, Lebanon, the oldest French school in the Middle East (est. 1834).
-The regiment was stationed there after the campaign.
+The regiment was stationed there following the campaign.
 Right, Colonel Barre.

-In late October, little-known Lieutenant Colonel Emile Delor took command of the regiment.
-Colonel Barre moved to Algeria to the Legion’s HQ.
+In late October, little-known Lieutenant Colonel Emile Delor took command of the 6e REI.
+Colonel Barre moved to Sidi Bel Abbès in Algeria, the motherhouse of the Legion at the time.

-In December, the reduced 6e REI left France for Algeria.
-The legionnaires arrived in Sidi Bel Abbes, the then HQ of the Foreign Legion.
-In the mother-house, the Regiment of the Levant was deactivated on December 31, after two years of its existence.
+In December, the reduced 6e REI left France for Sidi Bel Abbès.
+There, the Regiment of the Levant was inactivated on December 31, 1941 after two years of a short but turbulent existence.

-Since the beginning of January, the two battalions would re-form the old 1er REI, once again under Colonel Barre.
-The 1st Battalion, 1er REI (ex-I/6REI) would prove its ability of a brave fighting force a year later, in the 1943 Tunisia Campaign.
+The next day, January 1, 1942, the two former 6e REI battalions reformed the old 1st Foreign Regiment, again under Colonel Barre.
+A year later, the 1st Battalion 1er REI (ex-I/6REI) proved its ability as a brave fighting force in the 1943 Tunisia Campaign, against Germany’s Afrika Korps.

 6e REI - 6 REI - Foreign Legion - 1941 - Depart - Levant